PavelGavlik/talks/README.md

-# vscode-and-intellij-tricks
+# Talks
-Collection of tips &amp; tricks for Visual Studio Code and IntelliJ IDEA
+Archive of all my talks